hburden/DAT255/README.md

 # DAT255, Software Engineering Project, 7.5 HEC, HT2014

+*See the [Test Leader wiki page][OccWiki] for more information about Occlusion testing and Test Leader*

 ## Course Description
 Software remains malleable, often illogical, and incomplete forever. *Sequential approaches* to software development, such as the *waterfall model*, assumes that it is possible to take every single variable that could affect a project into account beforehand.
 Considerable effort is spent to identify risks, plan mitigation, and what consequences these may have.
 From a traditional product perspective, this can be compared to creating an assembly line to produce software.